- Location: New Jersey

 The state of New Jersey takes DUI very seriously and has imposed harsh penalties on people who break the law.

 New Jersey's implied consent law requires you to take a breath test after an arrest for DUI.
-If you refuse and are detained, a blood sample may be taken, and you'll be subject to even harsher penalties than the regular penalties for DUI infractions.
+If you refuse and are detained, a blood sample may be taken, and you'll be subject to penalties.

 The following are the penalties for driving under the influence; they vary according to BAC level and how many times you've been caught:

-First offense with BAC of .10% or higher: You'll lose your license for seven months up to one year, $300 to $500 fine, mandatory IDRC stay of 12 to 48 hours with related fees, and insurance surcharges of $1,000 a year for three years.
+First offense with BAC of .10% or higher: You'll lose your license for 7 months up to 1year, $300 to $500 fine, mandatory IDRC stay of 12 to 48 hours with related fees, and insurance surcharges of $1,000 a year for 3years.
 You may also be required to spend up to 30 days in jail.

 The offender also has an opportunity to supplement this treatment with attendance at a self-help group, with both being extended to a maximum of one year.
 The centers monitor compliance and report any noncompliance to the courts and to Motor Vehicle Services (MVS).
 Failure to comply on the part of the offender results in further license suspension and a possible jail sentence as well.